 CIA’s Faith Based First Responder training consists of 4 separate courses, 3 of which are consecutive courses, each one building on the last.
+Completion of these 3 courses (AIC, PCI, & CBT) is a prerequisite for our Chaplain Commissioning Program.
 Below is a descirption of all 4 courses.
 If you have questions about the FBFR courses please check out our FBFR FAQ page, or feel free to email us.

 Assisting Individuals in Crisis (AIC) - aslo known as Individual Crisis Intervention and Peer Support - is the first of the consecutive courses.
 This course is produced by the International Critical Incident Stress Foundation (ICISF) and recognized globally by the UN.
 This course qualifies for 1.3 CEUs through the University of Maryland, Baltimore Campus.